7 things you need to know about being an energy consultant

 You may assume that the primary goal of a large organisation (whether you're employed by them, or they're a client) will always be to reduce their financial costs, even at the expense of environmental concerns.

 However, this isn't necessarily the case.
 Corporate social responsibility (CSR) is taking a more prominent role in business decision-making, and a smaller carbon footprint is one way to improve brand image.
-In fact, energy consultants are often brought in to advise companies on how they can make their energy consumption greener.
+In fact, energy or environmental consultants are often brought in to advise companies on how they can make their energy consumption greener.

 You might, for example, be asked to report on how the business can use less energy, take advantage of renewable energy sources, or achieve a particular 'green' accreditation.